kubernetes/kubernetes/docs/devel/writing-a-getting-started-guide.md

    gate commits on passing CI for all distros, and since end-to-end tests are typically somewhat flaky, it would be highly likely for there to be false positives and CI backlogs with many CI pipelines.
  - We do not require versioned distros to do **CI** for several reasons.
-It is a steep learning curve to understand our our automated testing scripts.
+It is a steep learning curve to understand our automated testing scripts.
 And it is considerable effort to fully automate setup and teardown of a cluster, which is needed for CI.
 And, not everyone has the time and money to run CI.
 We do not want to discourage people from writing and sharing guides because of this.